Selina Solomons

-Selina Solomons (1862–1942) was a California suffragist active in the 1911 campaign which resulted in the passage of Proposition 4.
-Solomons wrote a first hand account of the movement titled, "How We Won the Vote in California".
+Selina Solomons (November 22, 1862 – February 9, 1942) was an American suffragist and writer.
+She was known for the campaign for Women's suffrage in California, which resulted in the passage of Proposition 4.
+Solomons wrote a first hand account of the movement titled How We Won the Vote in California.

+Family, education and religious background

+Solomons was born on November 22,1862 in California to a sephardic Jewish family with roots in the United States.
+She was the eldest child of Seixas Solomons and Hannah Marks Solomons.
+Despite a humble background, her father founded one of the first Jewish temples in the state of California.

+Solomons had five younger siblings, including brothers Theodore Seixas Solomons, a mountaineer; Leon Mendez Solomons, a scholar who died aged 26; and Lucius Levy Solomons, a lawyer.
+One of her sisters died from typhus as a child and her other sister Adele Solomons earned a medical degree and became a physician.

+Solomons did not practice Judaism, corresponded with Carl Jung and joined the local Theosophical Society in San Francisco, of which her mother was a founding member.

+Solomons completed two years of higher education at the University of California, Berkeley in Berkeley, California.
+She had to leave before graduating to support her family as a piano and English teacher.

 Involvement with the California suffrage movement

-Solomons worked with many notable California suffragists including Maud Younger and Lillian Coffin Harris.
+Solomons worked with notable California suffragists including Maud Younger and Lillian Coffin Harris.
 These women all worked together in September 1911 to form an election committee.
 This committee would serve as a coalition of a variety of suffrage groups active throughout the state.
-Women won the vote in California in 1911.
+Women won the vote in California on October 10, 1911.